-Set forth in the tables below are the performance targets and the percentage of performance bonus subject to each performance objective for Fiscal 2019 for (i) the Chairman and Chief Executive Officer, (ii) the Chief Financial Officer, (iii) the Global Chief Executive Officer, Urban Outfitters Group and (iv) the Chief Operating Officer.
-In Fiscal 2019, Ms. Hayne, the Chief Creative Officer, URBN and Chief Executive Officer, Free People, was not held to a bonus plan as she voluntarily requested that she not be eligible to receive this non-equity incentive.
-The Compensation Committee has approved an Executive Incentive Plan for Fiscal Year 2020, pursuant to which Ms. Hayne will be held to the Company's financial performance.
+Set forth in the tables below are the performance targets and the percentage of performance bonus subject to each performance objective for Fiscal 2020 for (i) the Chairman and Chief Executive Officer, (ii) the Chief Financial Officer, (iii) the Global Chief Executive Officer, Urban Outfitters Group, (iv) the Chief Operating Officer and (v) the General Counsel.

-For Fiscal 2019, either a portion or all of each executive officer's bonus (including those for named executive officers) was tied to one or two incremental levels of Brand revenue and operating profit measures: "Plan" and "Goal."
-The Urban Outfitters Brand met its "Plan" for revenue of \$1.48 billion, its "Goal" for revenue of \$1.49 billion, its "Plan" for operating profit of \$100.3 million and its "Goal" for operating profit of \$102.8 million.
-Actual Urban Outfitters Brand revenue was \$1.53 billion and operating profit was \$133.6 million.
-As a result, bonuses tied to the Urban Outfitters Brand performance criteria were paid.
+For Fiscal 2020, either a portion or all of each executive officer's bonus (including those for named executive officers) was tied to one or two incremental levels of Brand revenue and operating profit measures: "Plan" and "Goal."
+The Urban Outfitters Brand did not meet its "Plan" for revenue of \$1.63 billion, its "Goal" for revenue of \$1.64 billion, its "Plan" for operating profit of \$141.3 million or its "Goal" for operating profit of \$144.8 million.
+Actual Urban Outfitters Brand revenue was \$1.49 billion and operating profit was \$76.8 million.
+As a result, bonuses tied to the Urban Outfitters Brand performance criteria were not paid.

-The Anthropologie Brand met its "Plan" for revenue of \$1.57 billion, its "Goal" for revenue of \$1.58 billion, its "Plan" for operating profit of \$157.7 million and its "Goal" for operating profit of \$161.7 million.
-Actual Anthropologie Brand revenue was \$1.59 billion and operating profit was \$163.6 million.
-As a result, bonuses tied to the Anthropologie Brand performance criteria were paid.
+The Anthropologie Brand did not meet its "Plan" for revenue of \$1.70 billion, its "Goal" for revenue of \$1.71 billion, its "Plan" for operating profit of \$180.8 million or its "Goal" for operating profit of \$185.3 million.
+Actual Anthropologie Brand revenue was \$1.63 billion and operating profit was \$134.2 million.
+As a result, bonuses tied to the Anthropologie Brand performance criteria were not paid.

-The Free People Brand met its "Plan" for revenue of \$772.5 million, its "Goal" for revenue of \$780.2 million, its "Plan" for operating profit of \$114.4 million and its "Goal" for operating profit of \$117.3 million.
-Actual Free People Brand revenue was \$797.7 million and operating profit was \$121.0 million.
-As a result, bonuses tied to the Free People Brand performance criteria were paid.
+The Free People Brand did not meet its "Plan" for revenue of \$847.1 million, its "Goal" for revenue of \$855.5 million, its "Plan" for operating profit of \$133.3 million or its "Goal" for operating profit of \$136.6 million.
+Actual Free People Brand revenue was \$811.8 million and operating profit was \$113.0 million.
+As a result, bonuses tied to the Free People Brand performance criteria were not paid.